 The Special Advisers’ Code of Conduct sets out guidance and rules for the work of special advisers.
 This is supplemented by the model contract for special advisers, which sets out principal terms and conditions of employment and includes a section on conduct and confidentiality.

-A revised Code of Conduct for Special Advisers was published on 15 October 2015.
+A revised Code of Conduct was published on 21 December 2016.
 The Code states that special advisers are employed to serve “the Prime Minister and the Government as whole, not just their appointing Minister”.
-The provision that special advisers serve the Government as a whole had been included in the 2010 Code to reflect the realities of a coalition government but has remained part of the updated Code.
+This provision had first been included in the 2010 Code to reflect the realities of a coalition government but has remained part of the updated Code.

 Both the Ministerial Code and the Special Advisers' Code of Conduct make clear that the management and conduct of special advisers, including discipline, rests with the Minister who made the appointment.